-Fig. 6: Standard versus wide-bore pipette tips: No difference in the response of HEK 293 cells after shearing with 1 mL standard and wide-bore pipette tips.
-Shearing was provoked by completing five successive filling and emptying cycles of the HEK 293 cells using the respective tips and setting the instrument to its highest piston speed.
+Fig. 6 a-c: Standard versus wide-bore pipette tips: No difference in the response of HEK 293 cells after shearing with 1 mL standard and wide-bore pipette ing cycles of the HEK 293 cells using the respective tips and setting the instrument to its highest piston speed.
 The shearing design was chosen to provoke shear stress.
-It does not reflect normal laboratory handling. a) DNA release into the supernatant of the medium directly after the shearing experiment (ratio of sheared to unsheared).
+It does not reflect normal laboratory handling.